 Management observes internal control and risk management methods that ensure good corporate governance.
 The company follows changes in the laws and legislation and maintains guiding principles, policies and other rules in accordance with the requirements of the legislation that applies to the company.
 Business is planned and managed according to the guidelines in a way that makes it possible to demonstrate that the requirements have been fulfilled.
 This applies to the company's internal activities and to services that are outsourced.

-The key elements of the targets and requirements for responsible operations, good corporate governance and internal control are specified in the company values, Code of Conduct and the internal control and risk management principles, which have been separately approved by the Board.
+The key elements of the targets and requirements for responsible operations, good corporate governance, internal control as well as risk management objectives are specified in the company values, Code of Conduct and the internal control and risk management principles, which have been separately approved by the Board.

 Primary duty and strategy model

 The company’s primary duty is specified as follows: Fingrid is Finland’s transmission system operator.
 We secure reliable electricity for our customers and society and we shape the clean, market-oriented power system of the future.
 Our values guide us in all our activities.

 The company assesses its operating environment, objectives and strategy in a systematic manner.
 The strategy and its starting points are updated for annual approval by the Board.

 In order to implement the basic task, a four perspective model is used to prepare and implement the company strategy in a balanced and responsible manner that ensures profitable and sustainable business.

 - personnel and expertise.

 The strategy also outlines targets in other areas that are relevant to management and strategy implementation, including corporate responsibility, the company’s intellectual capital and ICT management.